 A & M RANCH

-House: We actually got a little landscaping done in front of the house (see photo).
+House: We did a little landscaping in front of the house (see photo).
 We planted 3 trees and 20 smaller plants in the front circle.
 Unfortunately, only one small plant is left as some critters got to the rest.
 The 3 trees made it.
-I also can't believe some critters ate all the cacti I planted near the house.
-I really wanted a cactus garden.
+I also can't believe some critters ate all the cacti in my 'cactus garden'.
 I think it was the wild bunnies we have running around.
 The outdoor kitchen is 90% completed in the backyard.
-We also completed the sidewalk to go all around the house and some in the backyard.
+We finished the sidewalk all around the house and in the backyard.
 It is coming together nicely.
 Maybe by next summer, it will be completed.
 I'm still waiting to put in an old fashion clothes line.
+I also completed yard art areas in the backyard.

 We've been working on the door openings for months.
 They were made smaller (from 20x20 to 10x10).
 We hope to get sliding barn doors made by the end of the year.
 We finally found someone to build them.
 Although my hope was that it be done by end of summer, we're now shooting by the end of the year.
 Next project: Outdoor Pole lights, lights, gazebo level new area for parking and bring in gravel.
 I really wish we could barter these projects!